 - Duck & Cover: Students and staff protect themselves by crouching under a table, desk, or chair until the danger passes. - Shelter in Place: Students and staff are kept indoors in order to isolate them from the outdoor environment.
-The heating and air conditioning system may also shut down. - Lock Down: Students and staff are kept in a designated locked area until a danger has passed, such as an intruder being on campus. - Evacuate Building: Students and staff are escorted outside to an assembly area if it has been determined that it is too dangerous to remain indoors. - Evacuate Campus: Students and staff are escorted to an off-site assembly area if it has been determined that it is too dangerous to remain on campus. - All Clear: Notification is given that normal school operations should resume.
+The heating and air conditioning system may also shut down. - Run, Hide (lock down), Defend: After determining the proximity of the threat on campus, such as an intruder, teachers direct student to the appropriate course of action: running away from the threat, hiding and locking down if the threat is too near, and defending from the intruder under lock down if necessary. - Evacuate Building: Students and staff are escorted outside to an assembly area if it has been determined that it is too dangerous to remain indoors. - Evacuate Campus: Students and staff are escorted to an off-site assembly area if it has been determined that it is too dangerous to remain on campus. - All Clear: Notification is given that normal school operations should resume.